GerHobbelt/owemdjee/README.md

 - **sumatrapdf** [📁](./sumatrapdf) [🌐](https://github.com/GerHobbelt/sumatrapdf) -- SumatraPDF is a multi-format (PDF, EPUB, MOBI, CBZ, CBR, FB2, CHM, XPS, DjVu) reader for Windows.
 - **svg-charter** [📁](./svg-charter) [🌐](https://github.com/GerHobbelt/charter) -- SVG chart renderer
 - **swig** [📁](./swig) [🌐](https://github.com/GerHobbelt/swig) -- SWIG (Simplified Wrapper and Interface Generator) is a software development tool (code generator) that connects programs written in C and C++ with a variety of high-level programming languages.
 It is used for building scripting language interfaces to C and C++ programs.
 SWIG simplifies development by largely automating the task of scripting language integration, allowing developers and users to focus on more important problems.

+  *[SWIG 🌐](https://swig.readthedocs.io/en/latest/Manual/SWIG.html) was not considered initially; more suitable for RPC than what we have in mind, which is purely data messages enchange.
+MAY be of use for transitional applications which are mixed-(programming-)language based, e.g. where we want to mix C/C++ and C# in a single Test Application.*

 - **SymSpell** [📁](./SymSpell) [🌐](https://github.com/GerHobbelt/SymSpell) -- spelling correction & fuzzy search: **1 million times faster** through Symmetric Delete spelling correction algorithm.
 The Symmetric Delete spelling correction algorithm reduces the complexity of edit candidate generation and dictionary lookup for a given Damerau-Levenshtein distance.
 It is six orders of magnitude faster ([than the standard approach with deletes + transposes + replaces + inserts](http://norvig.com/spell-correct.html)) and language independent.
 - **tabulate** [📁](./tabulate) [🌐](https://github.com/GerHobbelt/tabulate) -- Table Maker for Modern C++, for when you want to display table formatted data in the terminal/console text window.
 - **taglib** [📁](./taglib) [🌐](https://github.com/GerHobbelt/taglib) -- TagLib is a library for reading and editing the metadata of several popular audio formats.
 Currently it supports both ID3v1 and [ID3v2][] for MP3 files, [Ogg Vorbis][] comments and ID3 tags in [FLAC][], MPC, Speex, WavPack, TrueAudio, WAV, AIFF, MP4, APE, and ASF files.